lukehsiao/zola-pickles/README.md

 ### Table Shortcode

-This theme also includes a table shortcode for convenience in making mobile-friendly tables.
+The table shortcode is convenient for making mobile-friendly tables (centered with overflow scrollbar).

 ```
 {% table() %}